 - March 1–March 31 cycle

-- Annual add-on purchase
+- Annual purchase with your license

 Display and Possession Requirement